ScottPlot/ScottPlot/doc/README.md

-# ScottPlot API
+# ScottPlot Documentation

-## Cookbook
-The best place to start learning how to use ScottPlot is to review the [cookbook](cookbook)
+ScottPlot is under active development and evolves frequently.
+For now, the best way to learn how to use ScottPlot is to [review the cookbook](cookbook).

+---

+# Advanced Functionality

 ## Automatic Resizing Plots in Windows Forms
 Here is the optimal strategy for automatically adjusting to window resize events.
 The full code for this example resides in [/src/Examples/GUI/Resizable/Form1.cs](/src/Examples/GUI/Resizable/Form1.cs).